lucia-auth/lucia/documentation/collection/integration/tokens/basics/id-tokens.md

 ## Initialization

 `auth` is the initialized Lucia instance, and `tokenName` is the id that all tokens will be generated under.
 Make sure it's unique and you don't have any other token type with the same name.
-You can set the generated tokens to expire by defining the duration in seconds, or set it to `null` for it to not expire automatically.
+Duration until expiration in seconds must be defined.

 By default the length of the generated token will be 43.
 You can change this by defining `length`.